crayon1337/DistanceCalculator/README.md

 - Clone this repo
 - `composer install`
 - `cp .env.example .env`
-- Edit PositionStack access key in `.env`
+- Edit PositionStack access key in previously generated `.env`
-- Grab PositionStack API key and edit it in the .env file (It is also pre-configured)

 # Usage
 As simple as executing `php bin/console calculate:distance` and you will see the output in your terminal with the progress.